kdw2060/bose-soundtouch-alt-interface/README.md

 Wanna help out with this project?
 Here are some To Do's:

-- clean up the code (properly use modern javascript, get rid of jQuery usage)
+- clean up the code (properly use modern javascript)
 - :white_check_mark: ~~make the client work as a progressive web app~~
 - :white_check_mark: ~~add the option to record a sound clip and send this over the intercom~~
 - :white_check_mark: ~~add error handling where missing~~